Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 We’re a roast night kinda family.
 While I class myself as a pretty experienced cook, and will happily try any good recipe, nothing excites my family as much as when I say there is a roast on the table.
 Seriously, eyes just light up!
 Because who doesn’t drool over a good roast dinner?
-So here’s my really easy slow-cooked lamb shoulder.
+So here’s my really easy slow-cooked, fall-apart, roast lamb shoulder recipe.
 It’s a handful of simple ingredients and flavors, roasted at a lower temperature in the oven for a few hours until it’s melt-in-your-mouth tender!

 A Slow-cooked lamb shoulder with some of the meat pulled apart on a timber chopping board.

-Here’s why you are going to love this slow-cooked lamb recipe
+Here’s why you are going to love this slow-cooked lamb shoulder recipe

 Never cooked with a lamb shoulder before?
 You are in for a treat!
 While many of us grew up on the roast night leg of lamb (farmer’s daughter here!), lamb shoulder was not nearly as common, as the lamb meat was taken off the bone for a slow-cooked casserole.
-However trust me, it’s just as good!
+However, trust me, it’s just as good!
 And it’s a super easy roast night dinner.
-The catch is, is that for a lamb shoulder’s meat to fall off the bone, it requires slow cooking on a low temperature for a couple of hours.
-Hands on time though… Under 30 minutes with minimal effort.
+The catch is, is that for a lamb shoulder’s meat to fall off the bone, it requires slow cooking at a low temperature for a couple of hours.
+Hands-on time though… Under 30 minutes with minimal effort.

 What you need to get started